Manideeep23/IMDB-CLONE-APP/README.md

 IMDb Clone App

-This project is a mini IMDb clone app built using React, axios, and React Router.
+This project is a mini IMDb clone app built using React, axios.
 The app allows users to search for movies using the OMDB API, view movie details, and add/remove movies from their favorites list.
 The favorites list is persistent across browser refreshes and closures.

 Features